Basics for using the instrument.

 WARNING: Emuso analyses whatever notes are visible on the instrument, to determine information about that note collection.
 This may result in the anchor changing … none of the notes move, but the labelling may change, so another one becomes the anchor.
 You’ll learn about the analysis in lessons later.
-This can be disabled from the “emuso” menu (uncheck “Analyse construct for root”) but you’re advised not to.
+This can be disabled from the “emuso” menu (uncheck “Analyse construct for root or tonic in invent”) but you’re advised not to.

 How to select notes

 Right click each note you want to select.
 Type ‘u‘ to unselect last selection.
 Type ‘U‘ (capital U) to unselect all selections.
 A note can be selected several times.
 The order of selections is remembered.
 This can be used to build a melody (to be loaded into Rhythm-X, which you will start to learn about in the next guide) .
 Here’s an example of building a melody with repeated notes.
 Set the Play Construct widget for melodic playback.
 Set its bpm to 80 (type “Enter” after typing in the numbers).
 You may want to drag it under the instrument so it’s nearer where you are working with the instrument.